 The building where the Hostal Valencia is today, is a property from the end of the 18th century, which originally belonged to Baltasar Sotolongo, Councilor of the City Hall at the time.

-Hostal Valencia is one of the first buildings in Old Havana to have been restored and turned into a guesthouse by the Office of the City Historian.
+This property was one of the first in the historic center of Old Havana to have been restored and turned into a guesthouse by the Office of the City Historian.

-Rooms are on the first floor, arranged around the courtyard.
-They are truly lovely, very comfortable and spacious, with massive doors that open onto small balconies overlooking the street or the beautiful patio.
+The rooms are really nice, arranged around the courtyard, they are spacious and comfortable, with attractive doors that open onto small balconies overlooking the street or the beautiful interior patio.